Date: 28 August 2014. Diagnosing a Blown

 article my friend Irene had

 some suggestions for staying in touch?
-Well, it's a great idea --
+Well, that is a great idea --

 one I advocate strongly to all, not just soloists such as myself.